ramonfontes/vnd/README.md

 Main Project File - src/main.mxml

-## How to access
-VND is available on www.ramonfontes.com/vnd

 ## Running on locally
 If you want to run the VND on locally, you have to install a Web Server, PHP (can be a newest version), Flash Plugin and open /bin-debug/index.html file on your browser.
 Write permission to /scripts is also required.